dun999/dun999/README.md

 - a coder with less experience
 - create a website with html/css and next.js
 - looking for experience building in web3 dApp
-- currently build yo-protocol savings app with ai agent rule-based (vaults via YO-sdk)
+- currently build yo-protocol savings app (vaults via YO-sdk)

   ----